-The ADIS16354 iSensor[TM] is a complete triple axis gyroscope and triple axis accelerometer inertial sensing system.
-This sensor combines the Analog Devices, Inc., iMEMS® and mixed signal processing technology to produce a highly integrated solution, providing calibrated, digital inertial sensing.
-An SPI interface and simple output register structure allow for easy access to data and configuration controls.
+The ADIS16350/5 iSensorTM is a complete triple axis gyroscope and triple axis accelerometer inertial sensing system.
+This sensor combines the Analog Devices Inc. iMEMS and mixed signal processing technology to produce a highly integrated solution, providing calibrated, digital inertial sensing.
+An SPI interface and simple output register structure allow for easy system interface and programming.
+The ADIS16355 provides calibration over a temperature range of -40°C to +85°C.

-The SPI port provides access to the following embedded sensors: X-, Y-, and Z-axis angular rates; X-, Y-, and Z-axis linear acceleration; internal temperature; power supply; and auxiliary analog input.
-The inertial sensors are precision-aligned across axes, and are calibrated for offset and sensitivity over a temperature range of -20°C to +70°C. An embedded controller dynamically
+The SPI port provides access to the following embedded sensors: X, Y, and Z axis angular rates; X, Y, and Z axis linear acceleration; internal temperature; power supply; and auxiliary analog input.
+The inertial sensors are precision aligned across axes, and are calibrated for offset and sensitivity.
+An embedded controller dynamically compensates for all major influences on